vpicaver/asyncfuture/README.md

 ## AsyncFuture - Use QFuture like a Promise object
 ![GitHub Workflow Status](https://github.com/vpicaver/asyncfuture/actions/workflows/linux_build_and_test.yml/badge.svg)

-This library tested using Qt 5.15 and Qt 6.2 or later.
+AsyncFuture is a header only library tested using Qt 5.15 and Qt 6.2 or later.

 QFuture is used together with QtConcurrent to represent the result of an asynchronous computation.
 It is a powerful component for multi-thread programming.
 But its usage is limited to the result of threads, it doesn't work with the asynchronous signal emitted by QObject.
 And it is a bit trouble to setup the listener function via QFutureWatcher.